arantespp/arantespp.com/posts/books/getting-things-done.md

 ### Chapter 2 - Getting Control of Your Life: The Five Steps of Mastering Workflow

 [David](/zettelkasten/david-allen) presents a method for mastering the art of relaxed and controlled engagement.
 It's a five-step method for managing your workflow.
+The main goal is taking back the job of your mind to remember your tasks.
 The steps are:

 #### 1. Capture